KYVENetwork/ksync/README.md

 ## How does it work?

 This script acts and mimics a peer in the network.
-When the node starts the addrbook should be empty, therefore looking for a peer it can connect to.
-When this script starts it mimics a peer which has all the blocks.
-Once the node requests those blocks the script pulls them from Arweave, checks the checksum of KYVE and forwards them through the p2p channels.
+When the node starts the addrbook and any peers in the config should be empty, therefore looking for new peers it can connect to.
+When this script starts it mimics a peer which has all the blocks and tries to connect with the node.
+Once the node accepts the new peer it requests those blocks, which the script pulls down from Arweave, checks the checksum of KYVE and forwards them through the p2p channels.
+After the node has synced blocks with
+KYVE it can connect to other, "real" peers and continue on consensus or pull down remaining blocks.

 ## Important